JDXE22/commander_frontend/README.md

 This README is intended to provide clear instructions for getting the frontend running locally, building for production, testing, and contributing.

-(If this project uses a specific framework such as React, Next.js, Vue, or Svelte, replace framework-specific commands and notes below with the correct ones.)

 ## Features

 - Frontend application to interact with the Commander backend API